Georgia's Approach to Broadband

 Broadband Ready status is a designation awarded by DCA that recognizes a community that has taken action to reduce obstacles for broadband expansion by:

 In 2018, to underscore the importance of local planning for broadband expansion, Georgia began requiring that a broadband element be included in all communities’ comprehensive plans.
-Now, four years after that requirement’s issuance, nearly every community in Georgia has updated their plans to include local coverage data, as well as specific goals and strategies for broadband in their jurisdiction.
+Now, nearly every community in Georgia has updated their plans to include local coverage data, as well as specific goals and strategies for broadband in their jurisdiction.
 Many communities that have not yet been designated as Broadband Ready stated that recognition is a goal, and DCA is providing outreach to directly assist those seeking the designation.

-Currently, 52 communities have achieved Broadband Ready status across the state.
-Of those, 36 were designated in the past year, with 12 of those since January 1, 2022.
+Currently, 63 communities have achieved Broadband Ready status across the state.